akarsh0913/Scraped-GoogleSheets/README.md

 # Scraped-GoogleSheets
-A low-key script to scrape your favorite google sheet.
+This repository hands out a short but easy to grasp example for scraping data from google sheets.